DesperatePeter/starsector-advanced-weapon-control/README.md

 - Unzip the archive in your Starsector/mods folder
 - Enable the NUMPAD-Numlock on your keyboard
 - Play the game and press NUMPAD-Keys during combat to cycle fire modes
+- Target an ally (R-Key) in combat to cycle their firing modes
+- By default, firing modes are automatically saved/loaded between combats (per ship)
-- (optional) edit Starsector/mods/AdvancedGunneryControl/Settings.editme and remove modes you don't like etc.
+- (optional) edit Starsector/mods/AdvancedGunneryControl/Settings.editme and add/remove modes you don't like etc.

 ## Installation ##

-Simply download the release from <https://github.com/DesperatePeter/starsector-advanced-weapon-control/releases> and unzip it in your mods folder.
+Simply download the latest release from <https://github.com/DesperatePeter/starsector-advanced-weapon-control/releases> and unzip it in your mods folder.
 If you install a new version, please make sure to delete the old folder before doing so.

 ## Controls ##

-Press #, where # is the Weapon Group Number on the NUMPAD, to cycle between firing modes for that group. **Make sure to enable Num-Lock!**
+Press the NUMPAD Keys 1-7, to cycle between firing modes for that group. **Make sure to enable Num-Lock!**

 Whenever you cycle modes, you will see a message like this: